 You may find that the database being shipped with OpenOffice (ver.2 and higher) delights you as much as it has me.
 This page tries to help you use it.

-Forget anything you may have heard about Adabas, which came with Star Office, the commercial version of Open Office 1.
-The current Open Office's database, "Base", aka "ooBase", is unrelated.
-And remember that Open Office, including ooBase, is free!
+Open Office's database, "Base", aka "ooBase" is free!
 But don't let that fool you.
 And it's not new.
-Big organizations, government and civilian, are adopting it as their standard office suite... and saving million$, but still Getting The Job Done.
+Big organizations, governmental and civilian, are adopting it as their standard office suite... and saving million$, but still Getting The Job Done.

 There's more about ooBase in the main index to this material.